-The financial statements of Tote Board, Singapore Turf Club and the agency operations managed by Singapore Pools (Private) Limited are collectively disclosed and referred to as the "Board".
+The financial statements of Tote Board, Singapore Turf Club and the agency operations managed by Singapore Pools (Private) Limited up to 31 July 2022 are collectively disclosed and referred to as the "Board".

 The consolidated financial statements relate to the Board and its subsidiaries (together referred to as the "Group").